rems-project/cn-pKVM-hyp-allocator/patches_for_paper/README.md

 ```

-This error message is not directly related to the specification error, which can be removed by adding proof annotations (which are in fact laborious) .
+This error message is not directly related to the specification error, which can be removed by adding proof annotations (which are in fact quite laborious).
 We want to know the spec error first, don't we?

 ### Bennet